 The population of Nabiac and surrounding areas is increasing annually with around 2,432 people residing in the region.
 This includes Wootton, Coolongolook, Minimbah, Dyers Crossing and Krambach.

-Nabiac is part of the MidCoast Council region.
+The main commercial centre and the majority of residents in Nabiac live in the Great Lakes Council Local Government Area.
+The balance of residents lives in the Greater Taree Council area on the western side of the highway.